-My approach is both collaborative and holistic, centering around my values of embodied presence, empathy, connection, and deep listening.
-I’m relationship-centered fascinated with polyvagal theory and incorporate somatic + mindfulness-based approaches into sessions.
+My approach is both collaborative and holistic, centering around the values of embodied presence, empathy, connection, and deep listening.
+I’m relationship-centered, fascinated with polyvagal theory, and incorporate somatic + mindfulness-based approaches into sessions.

-I’m trauma and social justice-informed and view therapy through an intersectional lens (mind, body, environment, culture).
+I’m trauma-sensitive, social justice-informed, and view therapy through an intersectional lens (mind, body, environment, culture).
 Meaning… I believe you are already whole and have everything you need for healing… there just may be things (thoughts, beliefs, actions, etc.) blocking access to your internal resources.
 During our time together, we’ll also look at environmental factors (interpersonal, economic, oppression, etc.) that can contribute to and/or make challenging issues even more so.

 I fell in love with meditation and mindfulness 25+ years ago and have been practicing ever since.
 My offerings are infused with the transformative and healing qualities of mindfulness-based practices, bolstered by recent research, and grounded in many years of practice.